Martha Hunt: Career

-Hunt was discovered by a photographer in Charlotte, North Carolina, who introduced her to agencies in New York.
+After hearing about a model search on a local radio station, Hunt attended the event located in Charlotte, North Carolina.
+She received a large amount of callbacks from numerous agencies.
+At the model search, Hunt was specifically discovered by a photographer who introduced her to agencies in New York.
 She moved there and signed with IMG Models.

 Her first runway work was in 2007, at Paris Fashion Week, where she walked for Issey Miyake.
 In 2009, she was on the cover of Vogue China and Harper's Bazaar, GQ, Revue des Modes, V, Glamour Germany, and Muse.
 She has walked for Tracy Reese, J. Mendel, Wayne, and Rebecca Taylor.